Jordan Silva

-Jordan Jesús Silva Díaz (born 30 August 1994) is a Mexican professional footballer who plays as a centre-back for Liga MX club Cruz Azul.
+Jordan Jesús Silva Díaz (born 30 August 1994) is a Mexican professional footballer who plays as a centre-back for Liga de Expansión MX club Tlaxcala.

 Club career

 Toluca

 On 13 April 2014, Silva made his professional debut against Club León.

 Tijuana

 In May 2019 it was confirmed, that Silva had joined Club Tijuana.

 International career

 Youth

 On September 18, 2015, Silva was selected by coach Raul Gutierrez to play in the 2015 CONCACAF Men's Olympic Qualifying Championship.

 Senior

 Silva got his first call up to the senior national team for matches against New Zealand and Panama in October 2016.
 On 8 December 2021, he scored his first goal for Mexico in a friendly match against Chile.